Depending on your circumstances, you may be entitled to a discount or a full exemption on your council tax bill.

 Student discount or exemption

-A charge may still be applicable at the property dependent on whether there are any other occupants, and if so whether they are also students.
+Council tax may still be payable at the property depending on whether any other occupants, and if they are also students.

 Severe Mental Impairment exemption